LordAlucard90/Variational-AutoEncoder-For-Novelty-Detection/README.md

 - L2 regularization values for convolutional and dense layers
 - dropout values for dropout layers (see model.py)

-The threshold has been chosen from the ordered mean squared errors vector such that there are about 3% elements greater than the threshold.
+The threshold has been chosen (in the Train set) from the ordered mean squared errors vector such that there are about 3% elements greater than the threshold.

 ### Model
 ![model](imgs/vae.png)